neutrinojs/neutrino/packages/neutrino-preset-react/README.md

   - Webpack loaders for importing HTML, CSS, images, icons, fonts, and web workers
   - Webpack Dev Server during development
   - Automatic creation of HTML pages, no templating necessary
-  - Hot module replacement support
+  - Hot Module Replacement support
   - Production-optimized bundles with Babili minification and easy chunking
   - Easily extensible to customize your project as needed